almibe/ligature-specification/wander.md

 ## A Note on Functions

 Wander doesn't currently support "normal" function declarations.
-Right now only closures are supported.
+Right now only Lambdas are supported.
-I'm currently going to see how far only supporting closures get us, and if they are too limited functions will be added.
+I'm currently going to see how far only supporting Lambdas get us, and if they are too limited functions will be added.
 The main thing that functions will add will be overloading, but there are also other ways to potentially handle that.

 ## A Note on Operators